6 Tips To Increase Order Volume On Your Restaurant Website

 For more information on food photography, read our article How to Take Menu Photos Like The Pros.

 The fewer steps it takes to complete an order, the better.
-Use a straightforward, easy-to-navigate checkout flow and offer flexible payment options to reduce friction.
+Use a straightforward, easy-to-navigate checkout flow.

-The goal is to make ordering as seamless as possible—when the process is frictionless, you can increase order volume and boost customer retention.
+The goal is to make ordering as seamless as possible—when the process is frictionless, you can increase order volume, encourage a larger order size, and boost retention and revenue.

 Customers should be able to move from menu browsing to order confirmation in as few steps as possible.